Jozef Cíger-Hronský: Literary career

-After graduation, Cíger worked as a techer a teacher at various places, with the interruption of 1917–18, when he was sent to the Italian Front in the World War I. After he returned from the front, he started publishing short novellas and later novels under the name Jozef Cíger-Hronský.
+After graduation, Cíger worked as a teacher at various places, with the interruption of 1917–18, when he was sent to the Italian Front in the World War I. After he returned from the front, he started publishing short novellas and later novels under the name Jozef Cíger-Hronský.
 His Jozef Mak, Pisár Gráč and Andreas Búr Majster are considered by critics to be a part of the canon of Slovak realist prose.
 A distinct trait of Hronský's prosaic writing was that his main characters are typically completely average, ordinary people with no specific skills or aspirations.
 In addition to novels, Cíger-Hronský also wrote widely popular stories for children, including Smelý zajko (1930), Smelý zajko v Afrike (1931), Budkáčik a Dubkáčik (1932).
 He was also active as an editor of the magazine Slniečko (from 1928 until 1945), which focused on publishing high quality literature for children.